SocialFinanceDigitalLabs/liia-tools/docs/annex_a.md

 This could then be versioned independently and released independently allowing for simpler change management and less testing required.

+For some dataset configurations there is also a lot of duplication, and in some cases hardcoded duplication, where this could simply be combined into a single file.
+Most of the features here will be supported by the default `sfdata` format.

 ## CLI COMMAND: Cleanfile